What is Startup Valuation All About?

 Formula: Monthly revenue x 12

 This is important for fast-growing start valuation.
 For a startup business, revenue run rate is equal to the most recent month’s revenue multiplied by 12.
 For a fast-growing company, it may be more meaningful to talk about revenue run rate, as simply adding up the last 12 months of historical revenue would result in a figure that much lower than the most recent month multiplied by 12.

-Formula: (Revenue – direct variable costs) / # of orders
+Formula: (Revenue – Direct variable costs) / No. of orders

 Contribution Margin (CM) is a very important part of unit economics in e-commerce businesses.
 This metric is calculated by taking the revenue per order and deducing any variable costs per order.

-For example, a company has $25 million in revenue, cost of goods sold of $12 million, and shipping/fulfilment expenses of $8 million.
+For example, a company has $25 million in revenue, cost of goods sold of $12 million, and shipping/fulfillment expenses of $8 million.
 In the time period, the company received 1 million orders.

 The contribution margin per order is equal to ($25M – $12M – $8M / 1 M orders

 Our e-commerce valuation and modeling course will walk you through this step by step.

 Formula: Marketing expense / No. of new customers